HazzardousZone/ENGR-Game/README.md

 --------------------------OVERVIEW---------------------------------------------

-You will be ask to do a task like pressing a button or shaking the device Each successful task will increase over all score
+You will be ask to do a task like pressing a button or touch somthing to change the capacity (used a nail attached to an aligator clip on pin A1)
+Each successful task will increase over all score
 As you get more tasks right the amount of time you have to complete the task will decrease until the wrong task is done or you run out of time.